KediDili/VanillaPlusProfessions/features.md

 ### Tropical Bliss
 Summer & multi-season crops grow faster on Ginger Island.[^5]

-[^5]: This talent works in sync with the other two of Nourishing Rain, Efflorescence and Tropical Bliss; only one of them will apply to one crop.
+[^5]: This talent works in sync with the other two of Nourishing Rain, Efflorescence and Tropical Bliss; only one of them will apply to one crop at a time.

 ### Harvest Season
 Junimos harvest faster.